hd-zero/hdzero-vtx-docs/docs/vtx_targets.md

 This VTX is designed for low-speed whoop application.
 Compared to the other HDZero VTXes, it is more vulnerable to be damaged by crash due to: (1) the UFL connector is easily peeled off due to no antenna retention, and (2) it is not easy for soft mounting.
 Though the VTX can be mounted on a racing and other high-speed quad, it is highly recommended to consider HDZero Race (V1 or V2) for such application.

-This VTX does not support Smart Audio or Tramp.
+This VTX does not support SmartAudio or Tramp.

 <img src="https://raw.githubusercontent.com/ligenxxxx/hdzero-vtx-docs/main/site/img/HDZero_Whoop_intro.png" style="width:100">